 about

-A United States Presidential Scholar in the Arts and an Americans for the Arts Roundtable Fellow, cellist Peter Eom has been hailed for his “flowing, lyrical quality of sound” and “agility, purity of intonation, and sureness of taste” (Harald Eggebrecht, Süddeutsche Zeitung, 2022).
+Armed with a versatility of creative interests ranging from literature to fashion, cellist Peter Eom (pronounced “aw-m”) has been hailed for his “flowing, lyrical quality of sound” and “agility, purity of intonation, and sureness of taste” (Harald Eggebrecht, Süddeutsche Zeitung, 2022).
+Eom is the cellist of the Rolston String Quartet, The Happenstancers Collective, and is a United States Presidential Scholar in the Arts.

 photo by lane dorsey, 2023

-Peter is the cellist of the Rolston String Quartet, first prizewinner of the 12th Banff International String Quartet Competition and heralded as “one of the very best in a quartet-rich age” (Eggebrecht), embracing an aesthetic of playing that is "spotlessly clean, with never a routine phrase" (Kenneth DeLong, Calgary Herald, 2022).
-He has collaborated with artists including Joshua Bell, Peter Frankl, Augustin Hadelich, Paul Neubauer, David Shifrin, and members of the Dover, Emerson, Miró, and Tokyo String Quartets.
+He is also the cellist of the Rolston String Quartet, first prize winner of the 12th Banff International String Quartet Competition and heralded as “one of the very best in a quartet-rich age.”